CS-nakes/Fika/README.md

 Fika aims to solve this problem by providing a platform for such one-to-one conversations with random colleagues, even those beyond your department or functional group, as a first step to building lasting connections.

+> Fika is the Swedish word for coffee and cake break.
+But it is more than just that.
+It is a concept and a state of mind, and an important part of Swedish culture.
+>
+> It means making time for friends and colleagues to share a cup of coffee (or tea) and a little something to eat.
+To take a pause in life and socialise.
+To relax the mind and strengthen relationships.

 Fika was build over 3 days for the [CODE_EXP Hackathon 2021](https://codeexp.tk.sg/), which is part of [BrainHack 2021](https://www.dsta.gov.sg/brainhack).

 ## Team Members